elotroalex/frontlines/pages/ebola_history.md

 The first Ebola vaccine was approved in late 2019.
-Clinical trials conducted in West Africa during the epidemic supported the approval of the vaccine, which has since been deployed in the continuing Ebola outbreak in the Democratic Republic of the Congo.[^38]
+Clinical trials conducted in West Africa during the epidemic supported the approval of the vaccine, which has since been deployed in the continuing (as of 2020) Ebola outbreak in the Democratic Republic of the Congo.[^38]

 > "People believe that the Ebola is not real.
 That the government wants
 > to get money from the outside world, so they just brought a disease,
 > or say there is Ebola so that support will come in.
 Some people
-> believed it to be witchcraft....But from my knowledge as a nurse, I
+> believed it to be witchcraft. ...
+But from my knowledge as a nurse, I
 > started to tell my staff that we have to be careful.
 We started
 > wearing gloves for everything we do, we started washing our hands more
-> frequently, and we actually minimized the amount of touches we do....I
+> frequently, and we actually minimized the amount of touches we do. ...
+I
 > understood that Ebola is not what people think it is.
 Even in my
 > community we organized a group there, and we started going from house
 > to house, we started giving out chlorine, we started giving out